deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *MARJORIE*
 >
-> Do you know Jacob Grimes?
+> Do you know about Jacob Grimes?

 > *BRIANNA*
 >